 Gatehouse Administration Center

-The Office of Equity and Employee Relations is looking for educators to participate as Collaborators in the Colleague Assistance Program (CAP) and the Intervention Team Process (I-Team) for the 2016-2017 school year.
+The Office of Equity and Employee Relations is looking for educators to participate as Collaborators in the Colleague Assistance Program (CAP) and the Intervention Team Process (I-Team).
 The CAP and I-Team were developed to provide teachers with additional support, guidance, and resources in specific instructional areas.
 This support would be a comprehensive, focused approach in the development of instructional skills and classroom management capabilities.
 The CAP program runs for a maximum of 24 hours and the I-Team for a maximum of 17 weeks per teacher in need of support.

 - Valid teaching license preferred